-Water: The water revenue increase is 0%.
-This increase is in line with the CPI which is required to achieve an affordable and balanced water budget.
+Water: The water revenue increase is 4%.
+This increase is below the CPI of 5.5%.
+The increase is required to achieve an affordable and balanced water budget.
 This increase will ensure the maintenance of water infrastructure and ultimately reduce water losses.

-Electricity: Electricity tariffs are linked to the Eskom tariffs for bulk electricity purchases, which are proposed by NERSA to be 11.03% for the 2012/13 financial year.
-To ensure affordability to its clients the municipality increased its tariff with 11.03% which is 4.97% below the proposed Eskom increase and the increase is in line with the NERSA guideline.
+Electricity: Electricity tariffs are linked to the Eskom tariffs for bulk electricity purchases, which are proposed by NERSA to be 8% for the 2014/15 financial year.
+To ensure affordability to its clients the municipality increased its tariff with 7.39% which is below the proposed Eskom increase and the increase is in line with the NERSA guideline which is between 7.39.

-Sewerage & Refuse: The tariff increase for sewerage is 5.5% for the 2012/13 financial year.
+Sewerage & Refuse: The tariff increase for sewerage is 5.5% for the 2014/15 financial year.
 This CPI increase will afford the municipality the means to ensure that current infrastructure is sufficiently maintained.